find out why

 The purpose of your visit is to study, so this is a coded message that the officer does not believe the purpose of your study is genuine.
 Sometimes refusal letters will also say outright that the officer does not believe the applicant is a genuine student.
 However, many times officers will rely on this phrase to give a more general reason for refusal especially if the purpose of the study was not discussed in the application.

 A study permit refusal based on “purpose of your visit” is very frequently related to the statement of purpose (also known as study plan or SOP).
-If the study plan was vague and general, this is a almost always going to lead to a refusal.
+If the study plan is vague and general, this is almost always going to lead to a refusal.

 If “the purpose of your visit” is the only reason for refusal, there is a good chance that the officer believes the applicant is attempting to “enter the labour market in Canada,” meaning to work illegally, or that the applicant is not being honest about their reason for coming to Canada.